 Moisture, mildew and rotten wood in the basement usually give off foul odors in the building.
 Note that mold spores, flying in the air, can affect the health of occupants, especially those with asthma or chronic respiratory problems.

 Very often, new homeowners, who are struggling with basement moisture problems, think this situation is a hidden vice.
 This is because it is generally difficult to detect this problem during the pre-purchase inspection, as this inspection is visual in nature and the majority of the basements are fully developed.

-The sources of moisture in the basement of a building are multiple and may be caused by deficiencies related to normal wear and tear of materials or defects in the installation of certain building elements or inappropriate human activities, lack of regular maintenance or non-replacement of building components.
+There are many sources of humidity in the basement of a building and can be caused by deficiencies related to normal wear and tear of materials or poor workmanship in the installation of certain construction elements or even inappropriate human activities, lack of regular maintenance or necessary non-replacement of building components.

 - causes the most common for moisture problems in the basement are:

 - Cracks in the foundation walls- these cracks can sink in the foundation walls.
 They are not visible inside a finished basement, because they are hidden behind the finish and it is generally difficult to know that these cracks flow without an expert can open the interior walls and perform a watering test;

 - Absence of curbs in front of basement windows - when the threshold clearance of a basement window is not adequate in relation to the ground level, then the water can flow during heavy rain, inwards, behind the finish;